-Interest rate swaps are used to manage interest rate exposure, portfolio duration or capitalise on anticipated changes in interest rate volatility without investing directly in the underlying securities.
+Interest rate swaps, traded primarily OTC, are used to manage interest rate exposure, portfolio duration or capitalise on anticipated changes in interest rate volatility without investing directly in the underlying securities.
 Interest rate swap agreements entail the exchange of commitments to pay or receive interest, such as an exchange of floating rate payments for fixed rate payments, with respect to a notional amount of principal.
 These agreements involve elements of credit and market risk.
 Such risks include the possibility that there may not be a liquid market, that the counterparty may default on its obligation to perform, or that there may be unfavourable movements in interest rates.
 These risks are mitigated through defining a minimum counterparty credit quality and a maximum notional exposure to interest rate swaps as a percentage of the investment portfolio's estimated fair value.
-The notional amount of interest rate swaps held in the investment portfolio is not material as at 31 December 2020 and 2019.
+The notional amount of interest rate swaps held in the investment portfolio was \$1.3 million as at 31 December 2021 (31 December 2020 - \$nil).
+The notional amount of interest rate swaps held for hedging purposes was \$nil as at 31 December 2021 and 2020.